kwickramasekara/blog/src/posts/road-tripping-through-california-and-nevada.md

 ## Looking back

 Just as I wrapped up my adventure and flew back home, the news about COVID-19 got really serious.
 Within days, the country went into lockdown, and travel came to a screeching halt.
-I couldn’t believe how lucky I was to have squeezed in this trip right before everything changed.
+I couldn’t believe how lucky it was to have this trip squeezed in right before everything changed.

-This trip was not just a great escape but a much-needed breath of fresh air before we all hunkered down for who knew how long.
+This was a much-needed breath of fresh air before we all hunkered down for who knew how long.
 It was a reminder of the incredible beauty out there, just waiting to be explored, and how quickly things can change.
 I definitely enjoyed all the beauty of these three parks and the Range Rover happily ate all the miles while giving me smiles.

 ![Route](https://ucarecdn.com/f8e082b1-d29f-45ff-b144-aa56a8af9a49/-/format/auto/-/quality/normal/-/stretch/off/-/resize/1280x/)
 _1350 miles driven over 5 days ([Full Resolution](https://ucarecdn.com/f8e082b1-d29f-45ff-b144-aa56a8af9a49/-/format/auto/-/quality/best/-/resize/3000x/))_